Batsford Arboretum: History

-Apart from the arboretum, the remainder of the 5000 acre historic Batsford Estate is privately owned by (Gilbert) Michael Hamilton Wills, 3rd Baron Dulverton (born 1944).
+Apart from the arboretum, the remainder of the 5000 acre historic Batsford Estate is privately owned by Michael Wills, 3rd Baron Dulverton (born 1944).

 Development of the Arboretum

-Algernon Bertram Freeman-Mitford began development of the Arboretum soon after he inherited the Batsford estate in 1886.
+Bertram Freeman-Mitford began development of the Arboretum soon after he inherited the Batsford Estate in 1886.
 The design was based on observations of gardens he had seen in China and Japan.
 He made major landscape changes to the existing area.
 A newspaper article of the time described some of these in detail as follows.